 - Recycling Old Clothing Gives New Life to Old Clothes

 - Cool Things to Do with Old Tires

 Make a Cinnamon and Sugar Shaker

 Combine a tablespoon or two of cinnamon with 1/4 cup white sugar and mix well.
 Place your cinnamon and sugar mixture into the spice jar and sprinkle on toast in the morning.
-Cinnamon and sugar is also great on top of muffins before they bake and in your homemade oatmeal.
+Cinnamon and sugar are also great on top of muffins before they bake and in your homemade oatmeal.

-Fill Spice Jars with Powdered Sugar
+Fill Spice Containers with Powdered Sugar

 Repurpose spice jars by filling them with powdered sugar for easy ‘dusting’ of baked goods.
 Store the powdered sugar jar in a cool, dry place.
-Then, use to give an upscale look to your sweet potato pancakes.
+Then, use it to give an upscale look to your sweet potato pancakes.
 Or, try my Chocolate Raspberry Kaiserschmarrn.
 They are seriously a delicious breakfast treat!